 People still heavily rely on local businesses to meet their needs.
 In fact, a whopping 90 percent of consumers conducted an internet search to find a local, brick and mortar business.

 If you haven’t optimized your online presence, however, all those potential customers won’t be able to find you – you might as well be invisible.

-This article will take you through some of the fundamentals of local affordable SEO services to help you rank high in SERPs for local searches.
+This article will take you through some of the fundamentals of local affordable low cost seo services to help you rank high in SERPs for local searches.
 While these tricks will help local businesses of all types, multi-location businesses will especially need to pay attention to our section on local landing pages.

 If you’d like to shed that invisibility cloak, read on.

 What is Google’s Local Pack?

 The Local Pack is the map-based listings of local businesses that are prioritized above the organic search results.
 In other words, Google’s Local Pack is prime real estate – it’s the equivalent of a beautiful home with a stellar yard in a great school district.

 These results will appear when search terms show local intent, such as “coffee shops near me” or “restaurants in Los Angeles”.
 Even if a person lives in Orlando, for example, and searches for “camper van rentals in Seattle “, Google algorithms consider this a local search.

 So, in essence, a local search is any search tied to a specific place.

 Just as Google uses signals that influence rankings of websites in organic search results, their algorithm also pays attention to certain signals for Local Pack rankings.